kubevault/kubevault/docs/guides/secret-engines/rabbitmq/overview.md

 ## AppBinding for RabbitMQ

 Create an `AppBinding` pointing at the RabbitMQ **management HTTP API** base URL (e.g. `http://rabbitmq.demo.svc:15672`).
 Unlike most database engines, the URL here is **not** an AMQP URI — it is the management plugin's HTTP base URL, which `rabbit-hole/v3` uses to call the REST endpoints.
 The referenced Secret carries HTTP Basic Auth credentials (`username` + `password`) used by the plugin to authenticate against the management API.
+If the management API is served over TLS with a certificate signed by a private CA, set `spec.clientConfig.caBundle` to the PEM-encoded CA certificate — the operator forwards it to the plugin as `tls_ca` for server-certificate verification.

 ```yaml
 apiVersion: appcatalog.appscode.com/v1alpha1